 Transportation projects are an economic engine that drives growth in employment and other benefits.
-Economists use tools such as TREDIS modeling, to provide state and regional estimates of economic benefits related to specific projects, corridors and program expenditures.
+Economists use tools such as REMI modeling, to provide state and regional estimates of economic benefits related to specific projects, corridors and program expenditures.

-MoDOT's 2014-2018 Statewide Transportation Improvement Program invests approximately \$4.4 billion into highway and bridge projects, creating 6,528 new jobs.
-The projects are expected to contribute \$15.9 billion of economic output during the next 20 years, resulting in a \$3.62 return on every \$1 invested in transportation.
+MoDOT's 2013-2017 Statewide Transportation Improvement Program invests approximately \$4.5 billion into highway and bridge projects, creating nearly 6,800 new jobs.
+The projects will contribute \$15.6 billion of economic output during the next 20 years, resulting in a \$3.64 return on every \$1 invested in transportation.

 The figures tell a powerful story of economic success, but are also a sign of missed opportunity.
-When compared to the previous year's STIP (2013-2017), the jobs estimate is found to be a decrease of approximately 4 percent.
+When compared to the previous year's STIP (2012-2016), the jobs estimate is found to be a decrease of more than 20 percent.

+Though MoDOT redirected operating savings associated with the Bolder Five-Year Direction to construction, Missouri cannot cut its way to economic gains.
 Static transportation funding and increasing costs have chipped away at past levels of economic return.